Tiffany8/Sequence-Aligner/README.md

 ### Next Steps
 * Improve efficiency/runtime with additional optimizations.
+* More test coverage (test for failures) and add exceptions if final aligned sequence is not found (faulty data set)
 * Introduce pre-processing to improve efficiency/runtime and account for data sets with multiple sequences at any given step that may have the highest ‘score’ or circumstances where choosing the highest ‘score’ at a